Upset stomach in cats: Vet reveals how to sooth your feline's tummy troubles

 First, let’s consider what the symptoms of an upset stomach in cats are.
 Obviously, vomiting is a common sign – but there are more subtle signs that are easier to miss.
 Cats with tummy troubles may show some of the following signs:

-If your cat is showing any of these signs there’s a chance they have an upset stomach, although there are also other conditions that can cause some of these signs.
+If you have a cat throwing up food after eating or at random times of the day, or they're showing any of the other signs listed above, there’s a chance they have an upset stomach, although there are also other conditions that can cause some of these signs.

 Causes of an upset stomach in cats